 - Check the Movement Assistance Scheme on GOV.UK for ways to help reduce inspection costs

 Note: There are some goods where permits or certifications may not be directly required, such as excise, but that fall under the remit of controlled goods.
-For example, this could include some food products due to the percentage of ingredients or the cooking process or if the product is being imported for research or diagnostic purposes (e.g., blood samples, swabs, or food samples for analysis).
+For example, this could include some food products due to the percentage of ingredients or the cooking process or if the product is being imported for research or diagnostic purposes (such as blood samples, swabs, or food samples for analysis).

 In some instances, goods are classified as controlled according to the guidance, but are not classified as controlled when moved from GB to NI.
 To check if this applies to your goods, refer to the Northern Ireland Online Tariff on GOV.UK and the respective GOV.UK guidance on the Data Element 2/3: Documents and Other Reference Codes (Union) of the Customs Declaration Service.